DSSanjaya5/py-pg-notify/README.md

 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes.
+4. Add the test cases if needed.
+5. Test all the test cases for verfication.
-4. Submit a pull request.
+6. Submit a pull request.

 ---